roberto117343/OrfViralScan/README.md

 *   Option to search for alternative start codons.
 *   Improved algorithms for faster ORF detection.
-*   Support for additional output formats (e.g., GFF3).
+*   Support for additional output formats.
 *   Enhanced annotation features.

 ## How to Cite